AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 # Intro

 Every line of code is a liability, but not every line creates value.
-This is particuarly interesting when it comes to building both native apps, with web apps.
+This is particuarly interesting when it comes to building native & web apps that offer the same features.
 Theoretically _all_ domain code can be shared beween _all_ platforms.
 That is to say, all platforms have the concept of the "Login button", and a "button pressed" event.
 But different platforms render the button and handle its events differently.

 Rebuilding React web apps in [React Native](https://facebook.github.io/react-native/) has great code/effort reuse potential.
-I've been building a protoype that does exactly that.
-After rebuilding two features, I've settled on a technique that allows for 1:1 component reuse, but can be relaxed for certain components.
+I've been building a protoype that **takes code from an existing web app, and reuses it a native app to provide the same features**.
+After rebuilding two features, I've settled on a technique.

 # React recap

-_Skip this section if you are already comfortable with react_
+_Skip this section if you are already comfortable with React_

 React components map state to a "virtual-DOM" (a _View_), which is then mapped to platform elements for rendering.
 [Web](https://www.npmjs.com/package/react-dom) and *[native](http://facebook.github.io/react-native) are the obvious platform targets.
 But it is also illustrative to know the virtual-DOM can also be linked to completely different rendering pipelines e.g. [terminal](https://github.com/Yomguithereal/react-blessed), [VR](https://facebook.github.io/react-vr/), and [3d](https://github.com/Izzimach/react-three).